 The GAO noted that this explanation did not address the solicitation at hand nor did it address why it would not consider affiliate’s past performance when they have committed to participate meaningfully in contract performance.
 See also How A Small Business Won Their GAO Protest of Berry Amendment Restrictive Solicitation Requirements.

-How to handle Restrictive Solicitation Requirement Allegations in the Protest: It is important to know that you will not be able to challenge a requirement failing the “unduly restrictive” definition unless you can show that the agency cannot meet the legal standard set forth in protest litigation rules.
+How to handle unduly restrictive language in government protest cases.
+It is important to know that you will not be able to challenge a requirement failing the “unduly restrictive” definition unless you can show that the agency cannot meet the legal standard set forth in protest litigation rules.

 Don’t forget: In order to challenge a solicitation, you must be an interested party; this can be met where your economic interests are prejudiced by the alleged overly or unduly restrictive solicitation.
 Given the short timeline for bid protests, it is crucial to act quickly!